 FOR FURTHER INFORMATION CONTACT:

 Susan Jenkins, Director, Office of Performance and Evaluation Administration for Community, Washington, DC 20201, Phone: (202) 795-7369, Email: Susan.Jenkins@acl.hhs.gov.

 Start Supplemental Information

-ACL estimates the burden of this collection of information as follows: 2,828 hours.
+ACL estimates the burden associated with this collection of information as follows: 2,750 annual burden hours.

 End Supplemental Information